adafruit/Adafruit-Pi-Finder/README.md

 This set of utilities is intended to work with the [latest version of Raspbian][1], so please make sure you have installed Raspbian on your SD card before continuing.

 You have your brand new Raspberry Pi, and you are ready to get hacking...
 Only problem is, you dont have an extra HDMI monitor and keyboard.
 So how can you find out the IP network address?
 PI FINDER TO THE RESCUE!
 Run this cross-platform application to locate your Raspberry Pi's IP address.

 But it doesn't end there...
 Order now and you'll also get the bootstrapping functionality!
-That's right, the Pi Finder will ssh into the fresh new Pi update it, set up the wifi SSID and password, a custom hostname you pick, and install a bunch of really handy software for you:
+That's right, the Pi Finder will ssh into the fresh new Pi, update it, set up the wifi SSID and password, set a custom hostname of your choice, and install [Occidentalis][occidentalis], a collection of really handy software for you:

   * apt-get update (grabs information on the newest versions of packages)
   * apt-get installs: **avahi-daemon, netatalk** - so you can connect to